 “For residents who received the vaccine, the date of the vaccination, lot number, expiration date, the person administering, and the site of vaccination will be documented in the resident’s medical record.”

 In a summary statement of deficiencies dated August a 2018, a state surveyor documented that the facility had failed to “identify areas of pressure on a resident [before the deterioration of] deep tissue injuries.
 The facility failed to follow their policy and procedure for dressing changes.”
 One incident involved a resident who shows she is “at high risk for developing pressure injury.”

 Do you believe that your loved one suffered abuse or mistreatment while living at Willow Crest Nursing Pavilion?
 If so, contact the Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of DeKalb, Kendall, and LaSalle counties victims of mistreatment living in long-term facilities including nursing homes in Sandwich.
+Our network of attorneys fights aggressively on behalf of DeKalb, Kendall, and LaSalle counties victims of mistreatment living in long-term facilities including nursing homes in Sandwich.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.